airnandez/lsst-cvmfs/README.md

 Please note that you don't need special privileges to use the LSST software stack distributed in this way: any user on a pre-configured computer can use the software.
 However, in order to install and configure CernVM FS, a one-time process, you need super-user privileges on the target machine.

 # Installation
-So far we have tested this installation on Scientific Linux 6, Scientific Linux 7 and Ubuntu 14.04.
+So far we have tested this installation on Scientific Linux 6, Scientific Linux 7, CentOS 7 and Ubuntu 14.04.
 It may work on other platforms but we haven't verified that.

-### Installing on Scientific Linux 6 and 7 (64 bits)
+### Installing on Scientific Linux 6 and 7, CentOS 7 (64 bits)
 To download the software from CERN's repository and install it, as `root` do:

    	# cd /tmp